midas-research/keyphrase-extraction-as-sequence-labeling-data/README.md

 For more details on how the dataset was created, and the models trained on them, please refer to our paper, [Keyphrase Extraction from Scholarly Articles as Sequence Labeling using Contextualized Embeddings](https://arxiv.org/abs/1910.08840)

-We ran our experiments on three different publicly available keyphrase extraction datasets:
+We ran our experiments on three different publicly available keyphrase extraction datasets after transforming them into a format suitable for sequence labeling tasks.
+The formatted datasets are:
 1. [Inspec](https://github.com/midas-research/keyphrase-extraction-as-sequence-labeling-data/tree/master/Inspec) (Hulth 2003),
 2. [SemEval-2010](https://github.com/midas-research/keyphrase-extraction-as-sequence-labeling-data/tree/master/processed_semeval-2010) (Kim et al. 2010) (referred to as SE- 2010),
 3. [SemEval-2017](https://github.com/midas-research/keyphrase-extraction-as-sequence-labeling-data/tree/master/SemEval-2017) (Augenstein et al. 2017) (referred to as SE-2017)

-Note: The datasets were transformed as a sequence labeling data and only extractive keyphrases were used.

 ## General Dataset Stats